klauseduard/under-over-models/chapters/03-organizational-models.md

 #### API-Everything with High Bandwidth Communication

-Successful remote organizations often adopt an "API-everything" approach where interfaces between teams are well-documented and adhered to.
-However, this must be balanced with high-bandwidth communication channels to prevent silos from forming:
+Some remote organizations have adopted what practitioners term an "API-everything" approach where interfaces between teams are well-documented and formalized.
+Proponents of this approach suggest it provides clarity in distributed environments by making implicit assumptions explicit.
+However, research on its effectiveness remains limited, and the approach presents potential trade-offs:

+- The formalization of team interfaces may provide clarity but could potentially constrain informal knowledge exchange
-- Pairing strong interface contracts with lightweight architectural decision records (ADRs)
+- Documentation practices like architectural decision records (ADRs) may enhance transparency but require ongoing maintenance
-- Scheduled cross-team design reviews or virtual architecture "office hours"
-- Documented "how we communicate" norms that make culture explicit
+- Explicit communication norms might reduce ambiguity for some team members while feeling prescriptive to others

+This tension between formalized interfaces and organic communication reflects a broader challenge in remote work environments: balancing sufficient structure with the flexibility needed for innovation and adaptation.
+Organizations experimenting with these approaches appear to be seeking equilibrium points appropriate to their specific contexts rather than implementing universal best practices.

-Organizations should regularly analyze their digital communication patterns (through communication tool metadata or social network analysis of code repositories) to identify where the actual communication structure diverges from the intended design, then adjust either the team topology or the architecture to realign them.
+Some organizations have found value in periodically examining their digital communication patterns (through communication tool metadata or social network analysis of code repositories) to understand where actual communication structures diverge from intended designs.
+This observational approach may offer insights that help organizations refine either their team topologies or architectural boundaries over time.

-These approaches recognize that the Inverse Conway Maneuver must evolve for distributed teams, focusing on shaping digital communication structures rather than just organizational reporting lines.
+These evolving practices suggest that the application of the Inverse Conway Maneuver in distributed environments may require different considerations than in co-located settings, with greater attention to how digital communication structures—rather than just formal reporting lines—shape architectural outcomes.

 ## 3.6 Emerging AI-Organizational Paradigms: Theoretical Implications and Research Directions